UW-HARVEST/Hayroll/README-pioneer.md

 conditional structure to reduce fragmentation.
 The complete premise for a line of code is derived by conjoining premises along the path from the root to the corresponding leaf node.

+### Concrete Execution of System Headers

+Much control flow complexity hide in the system headers that the target project includes, but the user usually does not care about that.
+Pioneer concretely executes such system headers (by calling `cc -dM -E` and adding all resulting macro definitions to the symbol table) to avoid state explosion and to simplify output.
+The user can tell Pioneer what to consider as target project headers, and the rest are treated as system headers and concretely executed.